 A lifetime mortgage is a type of equity release, a loan secured against your home that allows you to release tax-free cash without needing to move out.

 Lifetime mortgages are available to homeowners aged 55 or over.
 You can take the money as a lump sum or as series of lump sums.
 There’s nothing to repay until you die or move permanently into long-term care.

-Whether you're looking to pay off an existing mortgage, make some home improvements, or gift money to a family member, a lifetime mortgage could help.
+Whether you're looking to pay off an existing mortgage, make some essential home improvements, or gift money to a family member, a lifetime mortgage could help.

 Is a lifetime mortgage right for you?

 To be eligible to release equity from your home with one of our lifetime mortgages:

 - You must be aged 55 or over.